 - salt and fresh-ground black pepper to taste

-- 1 cup half and half or cream
+- 1 cup half and half (see notes)

 - 2 tsp. dried thyme